Pant/nextcloudpi-readthedocs/FAQ.md

 ### Can I use an external USB drive with NTFS/FAT filesystem?

 No. These do not support the linux user/permission system.

-You can read/write to NTFS/FAT filesystems though.
+You can read/write to NTFS/FAT filesystems, but the permissions need to be set for the whole drive, which leads to many problems.

+Secondly, the performance can be really bad in linux, and this is very noticeable on the pi.

+For this reasons, this is not supported.
+Do it at your own risk.

 ### How do I connect with SSH to the Raspberry Pi?